directus-labs/awesome-directus/README.md

 ## Integration

-- [Offical JS SDK](https://www.npmjs.com/package/@directus/sdk) - The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (browsers and node.js)
+- [Offical JS SDK](https://www.npmjs.com/package/@directus/sdk) - The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (Browsers and Node.js).
-- [Offical Gatsby Source Plugin](https://www.npmjs.com/package/@directus/gatsby-source-directus) - Source plugin for pulling data into Gatsby from a Directus API
+- [Offical Gatsby Source Plugin](https://www.npmjs.com/package/@directus/gatsby-source-directus) - Source plugin for pulling data into Gatsby from a Directus API.
-- [react-directus](https://github.com/gremo/react-directus) - A set of React components and utilities for Directus Headless CMS
+- [react-directus](https://github.com/gremo/react-directus) - A set of React components and utilities for Directus Headless CMS.

 ## Tools

-- [migration-tool](https://github.com/directus-community/migration-tool) - Automated script to migrate from Directus v8 to Directus v9
+- [migration-tool](https://github.com/directus-community/migration-tool) - Automated script to migrate from Directus v8 to Directus v9.

 ## Contribute